 Incense and Copal: Cleans and purifies the environment from the spirits that may want to do harm.

 Deceased Portrait: Sometimes, the photo is placed hidden so that it can only be seen with a mirror.
 This implies that the deceased is seen but no longer exists in the world of the living.

 Food and Liquor: The food is served to delight the deceased with their favorite dishes, and the liquor is for them to remember the good times they had during their lives.

-In 2008, the United Nations Educational, Scientific and Cultural Organization (UNESCO) declared this festivity as Intangible Cultural Heritage of Humanity, due to its importance and meaning since it is a traditional, integrating and a representative expression of the Mexican culture.
+In 2008, the United Nations Educational, Scientific and Cultural Organization (UNESCO) declared this festivity as Intangible Cultural Heritage of Humanity, due to its importance and meaning since it is a traditional, integrating and a representative expression of Mexican culture.